datafolklabs/cement/doc/source/dev/hooks.rst

 A hook can be defined anywhere, however it is generally recommended to define the hook as early as possible.
-A hook definition simply gives a label to the hook, and allows the developer to register functions to that hook.
+A hook definition simply gives a label to the hook, and allows the developer (or third-party plugin developers) to register functions to that hook.
 It's label is arbitrary.

 The most convenient way to define a hook is via ``CementApp.Meta.define_hooks``: